Campbell's Kingdom: Awards

-Contemporary Reputation
+Contemporary reputation

 Richard Gregson, film producer, agent and brother of actor Michael Craig, later gave Campbell's Kingdom as an example of the output of Rank under Sir John Davis in the late 50s:

 Those awful middle class pictures that had no meaning for anyone, because somehow he couldn't come to terms with the fact that the vast majority of people in this country were lower middle class and working class people.
 So all those boring tales like Campbell's Kingdom had nothing to do with real life.
 If you are clever enough as Korda and Balcon were, you can get away with it, but Davis wasn't.
 It was very square entertainment.

-BFI Screenonline said Campbell's Kingdom, along with later Bogarde-Box-Thomas adventure films such as The Wind Cannot Read and The High Bright Sun "could have benefited from a more conventionally rugged leading man" than Bogarde.
+BFI Screenonline said Campbell's Kingdom, along with later Bogarde-Box-Thomas adventure films such as The Wind Cannot Read and The High Bright Sun (1964) "could have benefited from a more conventionally rugged leading man" than Bogarde.

+Filmink called it "a so-so adventure tale – the team of Betty Box and Ralph Thomas deserved the right to make something different, as did Dirk Bogarde, but all were kind of miscast in this genre."